kishuni/speedfuns/undertale/pacifist.md

 Enter the MTT Musical with the first bit of dialogue, quit the game and reload.
 Cutscene skipped!

 ### Musical Puzzle
-The Puzzle *is* completable, will upload a map later.
-The best known time remaining is 10.
+- The map is completable - best time is around 10.
+- Route for the maze: http://puu.sh/l8c18/145cbafdcd.png

 ### Mettaton Fight 2
 - Just attack him once!